Free delivery to a pickup point for orders over €50

 Milk is a complete food containing carbohydrates, lipids and proteins.
 This raw material is relatively abundant, and proteins can be isolated fairly easily by mechanical filtration.

-After filtration and dehydration, milk is used to obtain whey powder and/or casein powder, both of which are very rich in essential amino acids (EAA), particularly BCAAs.
-The simplicity of whey production may come as a surprise, but these are the only steps required to obtain raw whey.
+After filtration and dehydration, whey powder and/or casein powder are obtained from milk, two substances that are very rich in essential amino acids (EAAs), particularly BCAAs.
+People are sometimes surprised at how simple whey production is, but these are the only steps required to obtain raw whey.

 So, if milk proteins are safe, a whey to which no additives or sweeteners are added will be just as safe.